radian-software/selectrum/README.md

 `find-file`, this is the basename of the file in the user input).

-To really understand how these pieces work together, it is best to inspect the source code of `selectrum-read-buffer` and `selectrum-read-file-name` (an effort has been made to make the code readable).
+To really understand how these pieces work together, it is best to inspect the source code of `selectrum--read-buffer` and `selectrum--read-file-name` (an effort has been made to make the code readable).
 Note that both of these functions operate by temporarily rebinding `selectrum-candidate-preprocess-function` and `selectrum-candidate-refine-function` in order to generate candidates